meleu/share/screep.md

 Here we have two methods to scrape your own screenshots:

 **[Method 1](#method-1)**: uses the `runcommand-onstart.sh` to automatically set some screenshot related configs in system specifics `retroarch.cfg` files.
-And after you take some screenshots from the games, you use the SSelph scraper to create a `gamelist.xml` with your screenshots.
+And after you take some screenshots from the games, you use the SSelph scraper to create a `gamelist.xml` with them.

 **[Method 2](#method-2)**: uses the `runcommand-onend.sh` to automatically set the most recent screenshot from a game to be the emulationstation image for the respective game.